IMDA released MGF v1.5 at ATxSummit 2026. One case study shows what enforcement-layer governance actually requires. Read the analysis →

 The set of technical controls that make governance commitments real, independent of human diligence.

-Every AI governance programme has a policy layer: documented commitments, framework references, oversight committees.
-The enforcement layer is what sits underneath it: the technical controls, execution boundaries, and deterministic override mechanisms that would still function if nobody followed the procedures.
+Every governance programme has a policy layer: documented commitments, oversight committees, framework references.
+The enforcement layer sits underneath it: the technical controls and deterministic override mechanisms that would still function if nobody followed the procedures.
 A governance programme with a policy layer but no enforcement layer may satisfy a compliance audit.
 Under a real incident, it will not hold.

-For any decision your governance policy designates as requiring human review before proceeding: if the person responsible for that review were unavailable, would the system still halt and wait?
-If the answer is no, the control exists on paper but not in the system.
+Pick any decision your policy marks as requiring human review.
+If the person responsible were unavailable right now, would the system still halt and wait?
+If not, you have policy without enforcement.

 Policy Layer